How Exactly Does Veiling The Face Empower Some Women?

 The sexist attitudes that led to origin of veiling are quite evident within religious texts.
 Based on 1 Corinthians 11:4–16, St. Paul wrote that any man who prays with his head covered (with hat) brings shame upon his head whereas any woman who prays with her head unveiled brings shame upon her head.
 St. Paul goes on to explain, “A man, on the other hand, should not cover his head, because he is the image and glory of God, but woman is the glory of man.
 For man did not come from woman, but woman from man.”

-The veil (purdah) found its way into Hindu households in India after Mughal conquests in Medieval era.
+The veil (purdah) found prominence into Hindu households in India after Mughal conquests in Medieval era.
 Many Indian Hindu men often boast about how women in their household won’t attend guests unless their faces are veiled.
 Of course, jealous husbands of our patriarchal past had a significant contribution in protecting the custom of veiling, overtly emphasizing on chastity, modesty and purity of a woman.
 The earliest women who veiled their faces were clearly slaves of man’s insecurities.

 While the origin of veil has sexist roots, is the veil itself oppressive?
 No. There is nothing inherently liberating or oppressive about the veil, just like there is nothing inherently liberating about going naked.
 Liberation or oppression depends on having or not having a choice.
 Did a woman veil her face to protect herself from harsh weather or did she wear it because her husband forced her to?
 It’s about the choice and context.

 Muslim women in liberal Western countries enjoy more social freedom than elsewhere in the world.
 They often utilize their voice in defense of veiling, primarily for cultural and religious sentiments.
-A healthy number of veil defendants are classic example of Stockholm syndrome – a view held by many ex-Muslims too.
+A healthy number of veil apologists are classic example of Stockholm syndrome – a view held by many ex-Muslims too.

 Ex-Muslim is a curious term.
 The punishment for apostasy in the Islamic faith is death.
 Capital punishment extends to atheists in over thirteen Muslim majority nations.
 Those societies are completely devoid of LGBT rights.
 Countries like Morocco drops criminal penalty for rape if the rapist agrees to marry the victim.
 That should elucidate the status women in Muslim dominated countries like Iran, Saudi Arabia, Afghanistan, Pakistan and Iraq.
 Women are prosecuted, flogged, tortured and even killed for not complying with a specific dress code.
 In those countries, hijab, niqab or burqa aren’t a freestanding choice for women.